hipek8/p6-UNIX-Daemonize/README.md

     use UNIX::Daemonize;
     daemonize(<xcowsay mooo>, :repeat, :pid-file</var/lock/mycow>);

-Then if you're not a fan of cows repeatedly jumping at you
+Then, if you're not a fan of cows repeatedly jumping at you

     terminate-process-group-from-file("/var/lock/mycow");

+This daemon is actually 2 processes: perl6 script you ran above, and external command 'xcowsay', 'mooo'  both same process group.
+That's why we're terminating whole PG

-You can also daemonize code to be run after daemonize call (note no positional arguments):
+You can also daemonize Perl6 code to be run after daemonize call (note no positional arguments):

     use UNIX::Daemonize;
     daemonize(:pid-file</var/lock/mycow>);
     Promise.in(15).then({exit 0;});
     loop { qq:x/xcowsay moo/; }

+`daemonize` binary provided too – you can daemonize directly from shell:

+    $ daemonize --pid-file='lock' --repeat xcowsay moo
+    $ kill -15 -`cat lock` && rm lock

+Negative PID kills whole PGID

 DESCRIPTION
 ===========